 In the BR tax code (also called emergency tax code), BR stands for basic rate, which means that all income received from this source will be subject to 20% tax.
 This code can be temporarily used until your employer has all the details to provide you with a correct Tax Code and the proper income tax deductions.

 Although the BR code may not be correct, it should be verified to ensure that you are not paying too much tax.

 Your UTR (unique tax reference number) decides the amount of income tax that you will have to pay on your salary every financial year.
 But if you are subject to the BR tax, then you will have to pay only 20% of your salary.

-What Does the BR Code Mean?
+So What Does the BR Code Mean You?

 Every year, taxpayers get a personal tax-free allowance, which changes every tax year.
 This means that the taxpayers will have to pay tax on your earnings if it is above the personal tax-free allowance.